6 Best Monday.com Alternatives for Builders

 Job costing tracks every dollar against your budget in real time.
 You can see exactly where you stand on any project without waiting for your accountant to run a report at the end of the month.
 That’s the difference between knowing you lost money on a job and catching the problem before it eats your profit.

 Scheduling works the way construction scheduling should.
 Drag and drop crews across jobs.
 See who’s available.
 Push updates to the field instantly through the mobile app.
 Your foremen see their schedule for the day without calling the office.
+And with Gantt charts built into the platform, you can map out project timelines with dependencies, milestones, and critical path visibility that keeps long projects on track.

 QuickBooks integration means your accounting stays in sync.
 Invoices, payments, and expenses flow between Projul and QuickBooks automatically.
 Your bookkeeper stops entering things twice and starts trusting the numbers.